thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Converting an array to an object

-If you prefer working with objects instead of typed arrays it is possible to map each record to a specified class.
-To do so a new `Serializer` class is introduced to expose a deserialization mechanism
+To work with objects instead of arrays the `Serializer` class is introduced to expose a deserialization mechanism.

-The class exposes three (3) methods to ease `array` to `object` conversion in the context of Tabular data:
+The class exposes two (2) methods to ease `array` to `object` conversion in the context of tabular data:

-- `Serializer::deserialize` which expect a single record as argument and returns on success an instance of the class.
+- `Serializer::deserialize` which converts a single record into an instance of the specified class.
-- `Serializer::deserializeAll` which expect a collection of records and returns a collection of class instances.
+- `Serializer::deserializeAll` which converts a collection of records and returns a collection of the specified class instances.
-- and the public static method `Serializer::map` which is a quick way to declare and convert a single record into an object.

 ```php
 use League\Csv\Serializer;